teratron/magic-vibe/.magic-vibe/ai/hooks/run-tests-before-push.md

 ---

 # Run Tests Before Pushing

-This hook acts as a quality gate, ensuring that all project tests pass before the agent is allowed to push code to the remote repository.

 If the test command fails (returns a non-zero exit code), the agent MUST abort the `git push` operation.